cgwalters/composefs-oci-experimental/README.md

 This digest must match that for `rootfs.cfs`.

-### Unannotated images
+### Imported images

 An image that does not already have these annotations as part of the `manifest.json` can still be imported.
-The modified manifest will be stored as `manifest-local-cfs.json` alongside the `manifest.json`.
-In order to be robust against accidental corruption, (strongly tying the modified manifest to its original), the two manifests are cross-linked via extended attributes.
-On the original manifest, an extended attribute `trusted.composefs.manifest-local-cfs.fsverity` will contain the fsverity digest of the `manifest-local-cfs.json`.
-An extended attribute `trusted.composefs.manifest.fsverity` is part of the `manifest-local-cfs.json`.
+The original manifest is linked via an extended attribute `composefs.manifest-original.digest` that contains the digest for the original manifest.

 ### Layout